Literally speaking! Ten ideas to get ELT students talking.

 Speaking is arguably the most important skill in English.
 Without the ability to speak confidently, students can’t access social, educational and employment opportunities.

-1. Engaging topics
+1. Engaging topics for speaking English

 If students want to talk about something, they’ll speak.
 If students don’t want to talk about something, they won’t.
 This seems simplistic but I don’t speak about things I don’t want to speak about, so why should we expect them to!?
 If someone or something annoys me, I’ll talk about it.
 If I don’t relate to a topic or know anything about it, I won’t talk about it.
 Simple.
 Get them engaged.

-2. Annoying topics
+2. Annoying topics to use their language

 In short, annoy them (just a little).
 Ask them about their pet hates, their least favourite words (in any language), or anything else they can moan about (including politics).
 Let’s be honest, as much as we like pretending to be positive, we all love a good moan!

-3. Relevant topics
+3. Relevant topics to inspire conversation

 When selecting relevant topics, think about what they need.
 My students are much more engaged in role plays about calling the emergency services, arranging a building repair or preparing for a job interview than speaking about some famous person they’ve never heard of!
 You can download a sample lesson on building repairs here.

-4. Devote class time
+4. Devote class time to speaking

 Speaking can often be taken for granted in class.
 The majority of schemata activating warmers and free practice activities are spoken.
 This year, my college decided to trial speaking skills classes.
 For one hour each week, students could attend a skills class based on whatever they needed to work on the most.
 This really allowed them (and me) to focus on improving fluency, accuracy, pronunciation and register with the students that lacked confidence in their speaking abilities.

-5. Give planning time
+5. Give students time to plan their speaking

 I’ve mentioned this in a previous blog post, but I’ll say it again because it’s important.
 Jon Hird, a lecturer at the University of Oxford, did some fabulous research and found that giving students time to plan before a speaking task significantly improves their fluency and accuracy.
 Students who planned before a speaking task paused less during the interaction and were 11% more accurate than those who did not plan.
 I have adopted this with my pre-intermediate+ students ever since seeing his talk.
 I did, however, trial this with my beginners and was met with mostly blank stares – so when teaching beginners, scaffolding, drilling and pre-teaching vocabulary and lexical chunks is key.